harvard-dce/mh-workflowbrowser/README.md

 ## Synopsis

-The Matterhorn Workflow Browser (WFB) is an interactive d3 based javascript visualization optimized for relative small chunks (a few hundred) of [Opencast Matterhorn](http://opencast.org/matterhorn/) "workflow instances."
+The Matterhorn Workflow Browser (WFB) is an interactive d3-based javascript visualization optimized for relatively small chunks (a few hundred) of [Opencast Matterhorn](http://opencast.org/matterhorn/) "workflow instances."
 Users may zoom, pan, and filter by a variety of criteria.
 Mouse over an element for more information, click on an